YordanGeorgiev/qto/doc/md/installations_doc.md

 ### 4.3.
-Configure your aws credentials - aws keys and  ssh keys
+Configure your aws credentials - aws keys
 Generate NEW aws access- and secret-keys https://console.aws.amazon.com/iam/home?region=&lt;&lt;YOUR-AWS-REGION&gt;&gt;#/security_credentials.
 Store the keys in the qto's development environment configuration file - the cnf/env/dev.env.json file.
-When the file path is suggested append a different string to avoid overwriting the default private key path!!!

-    #create the a NEW public private key pair ( do not overwrite you existing one !! ) as follows
-    ssh-keygen -t rsa -b 4096 -C "your.name@your.org"

 ### 4.4.
 Initialise the aws infrastructure
 To initialise the git aws infrastructure you need to clone the qto source code locally first.
-If you are repeating this task all over you might need to remove from the aws web ui your pem keys and potential out of your dedicated resources VPC's and elastic IP's.
+If you are repeating this task all over you might need to remove from the aws web ui  duplicating VPC's and elastic IP's.

     # apply the infra terraform in the src/terraform/tpl/qto/main.tf.tpl
     clear ; bash ~/opt/qto/src/bash/qto/qto.sh -a init-aws-instance